 resident insurance enterprises, and vice versa, for example, freight insurance,

 intermediation and auxiliary services provided by banks, stock exchanges,

 factoring enterprises, credit card enterprises, and other enterprises,

-(v) computer and information services is
+(v) computer and information services is subdivided

-provision services (database services and web search portals),
+(database services and web search portals),

 (vi) royalties and licence fees, covering